Properties Inspector controls in Motion

 (This is the default conversion type for SDR media when the Conversion pop-up menu is set to Automatic.)

 None: No conversion occurs.

-For more information, see Manage automatic color processing in Motion.
+For more information, see Manage automatic color processing.

 Drop Shadow parameters